OCA/pos/pos_slate/README.rst

 .. image:: ./static/description/pos_order_states.png
     :alt: License: Blue, red and black orders depending of payments.

-2. Possibility to close session:
+2. Possibility to close session
 * if a PoS order is in a 'draft' state (without any payment), the PoS Order will be unassociated to the current session, when closing the session;
 * When opening a new session, the PoS Orders in 'draft' state will be associated to the new session, based on the user_id;

+**Workflow**

+* The PoS order 'Main/0004' is in draft state, before closing the session
 .. image:: ./static/description/1_before_closing.png

-    :alt: License: One PoS order in draft state, before closing the session
+* The PoS order is unassociated of the closed session 'POS/2015/09/05/01'
 .. image:: ./static/description/2_after_closing.png

-    :alt: License: The PoS order is unassociated of the closed session
+* The PoS order is associated to the new opened session 'POS/2015/09/05/02'
 .. image:: ./static/description/3_after_opening.png
-    :alt: License: The PoS order is associated to the new opened session

 Installation
 ============